omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 You can also set a default sorting method to use when a site visitor starts to browse using this category.
 The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize for your browsing table below.
 You will need to save your columns settings to see this menu updated.
 Note that you cannot set a default sort by an Item Set column.

 ![Add category form showing Name, query, Default sort, Facets, and Columns options](../modules/modulesfiles/FacetedBrowse_SearchQuery.png)

+You can also include some text to guide your users on how to navigate the Faceted Browse page.
+This text will appear in the left-hand sidebar along with your facets in this category.
+There will be a button to contract the text (which is expanded by default); the button says "Instructions" by default, but you can change this label.
+If you add no helper text, this button and text area will not appear.

 After setting the pool of resources, you can create facets and set columns for your browse display.
 Once you are done creating your facets and setting your display columns, save your category.